Scaling Out for Impact Showcase 2021

 Open forge: fuelling the network of open-source recycling initiatives – An innovation developed by Elvis & Kresse, Big Circle Studios (NPC), and Sky Vantage is building local zero-carbon manufacturing.
 The team have designed an affordable solar powered micro-forge which uses heat to recycle local waste.

-Future matters: community driven transitions to the circular economy through biomaterial explorations – Big Circle Solutions, Materiom and Eco Invader Solutions have developed a community engagement programme that is using collaboration to improve material research, organic waste management, and deliver new skills.
+Future matters: community driven transitions to the circular economy through biomaterial explorations – Big Circle Studios, Materiom and Eco Invader Solutions (now named LignOrganic) have developed a community engagement programme that is using collaboration to improve material research, organic waste management, and deliver new skills.

 Maximising carbon offset by leveraging spending power in corporate supply chains – a UK-SA team from Water for the Future PBO and Social Value Exchange have developed a product that can help businesses reduce their Scope 3 carbon emissions (i.e. indirect emissions that occur in a company’s value chain).
 They are working to build capacity in local community organisations by connecting them with corporate resources that can help to create green economy jobs.